-A method for monitoring seagrass resources is used in the Seagrass-Watch program.
-This method uses globally standardised measurements taken from sites established within representative meadows to monitor seagrass condition.
+A method for monitoring seagrass condition is used in the Seagrass-Watch program.
+This method uses globally standardised measurements taken from sites established within representative meadows.
 The number and position of sites can be used to investigate natural and anthropogenic impacts.

 Seagrass-Watch is one of the largest seagrass monitoring programs in the world.
-Since its genesis in March 1998 in Australia, Seagrass-Watch has expanded internationally to more than 26 countries.
-Monitoring is currently occurring at over 355 sites.
+Since its genesis in 28 March 1998 in Australia, Seagrass-Watch has expanded internationally to more than 26 countries.
+Monitoring is currently occurring at over 425 sites.
 To learn more about the program, visit www.seagrasswatch.org.